 - Removal of molars

 When the lingual nerve is damaged, the patient may feel pain on the tongue or on the inside of the cheeks.
 It can be a burning pain or a dull pain.
 The patient may also feel altered sensation in the mouth.

-If you start to notice pain after dental work, it is important to document that pain, and contact the offices of Tampa dental malpractice attorney Lisa Levine as soon as possible.
+If you start to notice pain after dental work, it is important to document that pain, and contact the offices of Tampa lingual nerve damage attorney Lisa Levine as soon as possible.
 The steps you take once you notice a problem will have a big effect on how much you’ll be able to recover.